The Tropical Lovechild: Piña Colada 101 🍍🥥

 One sip = instant teleportation to tropical beach and hammock naps.
 No flight required.The Escape Hatch

-Thanks to Rupert Holmes' 1979 hit Escape (The Piña Colada Song), this drink became synonymous with ditching monotony for margarita-fueled adventures.
+Thanks to Rupert Holmes' 1979 hit Escape (The Piña Colada Song), this drink became synonymous with ditching monotony for adventures.

 Fun Facts to Impress Your Friends 💡